will-clarke/wclarke.net/src/posts/2015-03-04--vim-movement.md

 ---
 date: 2015-03-04
-tags:
+tags: - vim - tips
-- Vim
-- Tips
 title: Vim Movement
+description: hjkl are just the tip of the iceberg
 ---

 There are a load of ways to move around in vim.